COVID-19 pandemic in Boston: Prevention measures

 On May 28, Mayor Walsh announced a new "healthy streets" program to promote social distancing in the roads of Boston.
-The buses and MBTA trains would not accept as many passengers.
-Many bus and train stops would relocate or close down altogether.
-Mayor Walsh announced that bike lanes would be built fast, to allow social distancing for bikes.
+Mayor Walsh announced that many bus stops would be expanded and bike lanes would be built fast, to allow social distancing for bikes.
 The city would also be supporting small businesses in Boston.
-The city will help move some restaurants outdoors, to further allow social distancing.
+The city will help expand outdoor seating for restaurants, to further allow social distancing.
 This would be implemented with transportation barriers, to allow more space.

 On May 29, the Mayor Walsh released a "return to workplace framework" to safely reopen businesses and workplaces.
 Social distancing of 6 feet was to be enforced.
 Workplaces were to reduce capacity to 25% of their original capacity before COVID-19.
 All workplaces were required to ensure access to handwashing facilities on site, including soap and running water.
 Workplaces were to avoid sharing office materials.
 Cleaning and disinfecting frequently were to be enforced in all workplaces and businesses in Boston.
 In businesses, customers were to social distance inside the business as well as outside.
 Masks were to be required from all employees and customers, in all workplaces and businesses in Boston.